QC20/Multimodal/README.md

 # Multimodal
 Multimodal Research in Automatic Persuasion Recognition

-# Investigating Persuasive Communication with Multi-modal Machine Learning
+# Investigating Persuasive Communication with Multi-modal ML
 This repository presents a multi-modal approach to investigating, analyzing, and interpreting persuasive communication using machine learning techniques.

 ## Introduction